Tour Route: Holi Tour: Mumbai – Jodhpur – Jaisalmer – Delhi

 ♦ Camel safari and party under the stars

-When you see colored powder flying and people laughing hysterically as they are covered in vibrant blue, green, pink, and purple powder, then you know it’s Holi.
-Holi, the Hindu Festival of Colors is an auspicious occasion in the Hindu calendar.
+When you see coloured powder flying and people laughing hysterically as they are covered in vibrant blue, green, pink, and purple powder, then you know it’s Holi.
+Holi, the Hindu Festival of Colours is an auspicious occasion in the Hindu calendar.
 It is widely celebrated by millions of people as a harvest festival across India and around the world.
 It also ushers in the spring, a time for fertility, love, and a new season of prosperity.

 Holi lasts for a night and a day and starts on the evening of the full moon (Purnima) in the month of Phalgun in the Hindu calendar.
 During the month of Phalgun, India ushers in spring when seeds sprout, flowers bloom, and the country rises from winter’s slumber.

 The first evening is known as Holika Dahan or Chhoti Holi and the following day as Holi, Rangwali Holi, or Phagwah.
 On the evening of the first day, wood and dung pyres are burned to symbolize the triumph of good over evil.
 The second day is when people start throwing fistfuls of powder for the carnival of colors.
 We will celebrate with the family we are staying with are a gorgeous Haveli overlooking the magnificent fort before heading to the streets for some dancing and lots of laughing